 - Webelos 2 Leaders: Cathy Hoysa and John Mutchler

 - Webelos 1 Leaders: Mary Love and Mayme Blanton

-- Bear Leaders: Shannon Svatek and Jason Watkins
+- Bear Leaders: Shannon Svatek and Laura Cuderman (and Jason Watkins)

 - Wolf Leaders: Mark Kraft and Kimberly McBride

 - Tiger Leaders: Recruiting for new leadership among the parents of our youngest Cubs!